JOSEFINA Salazar Morales

 Brooke Owens Fellow, Class of 2018

 University of Texas at Austin, Aerospace Engineering, '20

 Mentor: José Hernández

-Josefina Salazar is a second year Aerospace Engineering student at the University of Texas at Austin.
+Josefina Salazar Morales is a fourth year Aerospace Engineering student at the University of Texas at Austin.
 Born in Costa Rica, Josefina has dreamed of exploring the outermost edges of the galaxy and has always had a deep passion for discovering the unknown.
 Her goal is to become a leader in the space industry and develop innovative spacecraft to make impactful scientific discoveries.

 At UT, Josefina is involved in a student-led research team called the Texas Spacecraft Laboratory, which aims to design and build small satellites, secure them into space, and operate them once in orbit.
 She is currently the Flight Hardware Team Lead working on a mission for the University Nanosatellite Program and has worked on the Communications Team to operate ARMADILLO, a CubeSat that recently launched on the Falcon Heavy STP-2 Mission.
 This satellite aims to research and characterize the space debris environment in low-earth orbit.

-She is also the Secretary for the Women in Aerospace for Leadership and Development, a student organization at UT whose objective is to facilitate the development of leadership skills for women in all undergraduate engineering majors.
-They are currently working on a hand tool that will allow astronauts to detect and cover sharp edges caused by MMOD impacts on the handrails of the ISS.
+She is also the previous President for the Women in Aerospace for Leadership and Development (WIALD), a student organization at UT whose objective is to facilitate the development of leadership skills for women in all undergraduate engineering majors.
+This year they are designing an original RC Aircraft to participate in the SAE Aero Design Competition.

 Josefina has a passion for leadership and empowering other women.
-She is a Peer Assistance Leader, a Peer Advisor, and part of the Publicity team for the Student Engineering Council.
-She also enjoys painting, playing video games, and watching sci-fi movies.
+She is a WEP Peer Assistance Leader (PAL), an Aerospace Peer Advisor, and the Prospective Student Coordinator for the Aerospace Department.
+She also enjoys painting, playing video games, and coming up with sci-fi movie ideas.